pisabev/immudb-demo/README.md

 # immudb-demo

-Writes logs to immudb using REST API
+Write logs to immudb using REST API

 ### Install
 Running the applicatoin using `docker-compose`